-Regarding the four hypotheses about treating unaccepted answers in individual trust, we find that probabilistic methods are slightly better than both rigorous and ignoring hypotheses.
-In the collective trust model, the three hypotheses that try to infer from unaccepted answers surpass the performance of the forth that neglects these information (ignoring hypothesis).
+Regarding the four hypotheses about treating unaccepted answers in LTM, we find that probabilistic methods are slightly better than both rigorous and ignoring hypotheses.
+In CTM and GTM, the three hypotheses that try to infer from unaccepted answers surpass the performance of the fourth that neglects this information (ignoring hypothesis).
 We conclude that unaccepted answers can be profitable, and then should not be neglected.
 Extracting information from these answers is possible thanks to the flexibility of subjective logic.
 This framework proves again its capability to deal with incomplete evidence cases.